Gwinnett County, Georgia

 Gwinnett County (/gwɪˈnɛt/ gwih-NET) is located in the north central portion of the U.S. state of Georgia.
-It forms part of the Atlanta metropolitan area.
+It forms part of Metro Atlanta, being located about 9 mi northeast of Atlanta city limits.
 In 2020, the population was 957,062, making it the second-most populous county in Georgia (after Fulton County).
 Its county seat is Lawrenceville.
 The county is named for Button Gwinnett, one of the signatories of the Declaration of Independence.

-Gwinnett County is included in the Atlanta-Sandy Springs-Roswell, GA Metropolitan Statistical Area.
-It is located about 10 miles northeast of Atlanta's city limits.
+Gwinnett County is the most ethnically diverse county in Georgia, with significant populations of Black, Hispanic, and Asian residents.
+As of the 2020 Census, no ethnicity constitutes more than a third of its population.